iEDI-hnet/FastSeriesDoc/Writerside/topics/products/import-csv.md

     - Alternative: Copy/paste directly into import

     2. Missing Data
-    - Required fields not populated
+    - Required fields not populated or contain empty cells.
-    - Category mismatches
+    - Category mismatches.
-    - Invalid collection paths
+    - The Price field is not an integer or decimal value or has text characters.

 ### Need Help?
 Contact our support team through chat for assistance with: